Team Official Handbook

 I was not the team who requested the reschedule, why do I have to initiate the reschedule process?

-While it is not your responsibility as the Away team to initiate the conversation for rescheduling a game all teams are bound to the 14 day timeframe to have new game details sorted out and provided to the League.
-If you have not hear from the Home team with date offerings to play the game then please reach out to them.
+While it is not your responsibility as the Away team to initiate the conversation for rescheduling a game (this should come in the form of offered dates from the Home team) all teams are bound to the 14 day timeframe to provide game details to the League; teams are equally responsible for rescheduling the game within this period.
+If you have not heard from the Home team with date offerings to play the game then please reach out to them.

 A team official has emailed me to ask for a game to be rescheduled but it is not listed on December 31st, what do I do?